-- 1. Order an optional appliance adapter kit, (Pentair offers optional appliance adapter kits, call Customer Service): - Part No. 77707-0086 for Saf-T Vent or Saf-T Vent CI. - Part No. 77707-0087 for Z-Vent. - 2.
-Remove the outside vent cover. - 3.
+- 1. Order an optional appliance adapter kit, (Pentair offers optional appliance adapter kits, call our Customer Service dept.): - Part No. 77707-0086 for Saf-T Vent or Saf-T Vent CI.
+Part No. 77707-0087 for Z-Vent. - Remove the outside vent cover. - 3.
 Install the Appliance Adapter in the Vent Body of the heater (located under the outside Vent Cover).
 Before connecting the Appliance Adapter to the Vent Body, wet a clean cloth or paper towel with isopropyl alcohol (rubbing alcohol) and vigorously wipe the socket of the Vent Body.
-Immediately wipe the cleaned surfaces dry with a clean cloth or paper towel.
-Repeat for the exterior of the heater end of the Appliance Adapter.
-Attach the appliance adapter to the vent body using the adhesive specified by the vent manufacturer, following the vent manufacturer's instructions.
+Immediately wipe the cleaned surfaces dry with a clean cloth or